 The family element remains very important, and as such, you will find plenty of activities to keep everyone entertained for the day.
 For the youngsters there are bouncy castles, inflatable games, face painting, ice cream and the children’s workstation, as well as a treasure hunt for the young ones.
 For everyone else, there are various offerings of food and drink along with a variety of stalls, including, Massages, Olympia House Antiques Centre, Clairvoyant, Henna Tattoos and Tombola.
 The festival will also provide alcoholic and non-alcoholic beverages at the reasonably priced bar, serving up a range of cask beers, cold lagers, wines and soft drinks – all proceeds of which are donated to the supported charities.

-2020 will see Dronfest celebrate its 21st Anniversary and the event is lining up to be bigger than ever.
-Keep watching on here and our social media channels for the latest news on the line up and tickets!
+2021 will see Dronfest celebrate its 21st Anniversary and the event is lining up to be bigger than ever.
+Keep watching on here and our social media channels for the latest news on the line up!

 Yet again this year, the focus will continue to remain the same…